discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

 <GridItem sm="6">
 <Card title="Golem Opener">

-These is a basic opener used on the golem for sustained DPS , you will need to adapt this depending on the boss and cooldowns.
+There is a basic opener used on the golem for sustained DPS, you will need to adapt this depending on the boss and cooldowns.

 - Start on Dagger/Sword (or Pistol)